Can we be more efficient in the delivery of adjuvant radiotherapy?

 A Feasibility Study in Ultra-Hypofractionated Simultaneous Integrated Boost for Early-Stage Breast Cancer: Can we be more efficient in the delivery of adjuvant radiotherapy?

 Typically, following a lumpectomy for breast cancer, patients receive radiotherapy (RT) to the breast to reduce the chance of cancer recurring in the breast.
-This is now often in given in five daily treatments (called fractions) over one week based on the results of a large study from the UK which showed this approach was safe and effective.
+This is now often given in five daily treatments (called fractions) over one week based on the results of a large study from the UK which showed this approach was safe and effective.

 There are, however, some patients with cancers that are at increased risk of recurrence after lumpectomy.
 They need a higher dose of RT called a “boost” to the tumour cavity after surgery.
 Typically, this boost is given with five to eight additional daily treatments over one to two weeks “sequentially,” after the whole breast RT of one week.
 This boost treatment can potentially also be given at the same time as the whole breast RT, using advances in radiation planning to give a higher dose to the tumour bed on each of the five days of treatment, called “simultaneous integrated boost” (SIB).
 This would shorten treatment by one to two weeks and allow for improved patient convenience, reduced costs to patients and the healthcare system, and potentially fewer side effects.